onedata/onedata-documentation/doc/as_a_user.md

 4. Observe the *progress bars*.
 The first one tracks the overall progress of the upload, the second tracks the progress of the file being uploaded.

 ## Next steps
-After you are comfortable using basic file operations in your default space, see the [User Guide](user_guide.md) and learn how to work with multiple spaces.
+After you are comfortable using basic file operations in your default space, see the [User Guide](user_guide.md) and learn how to work with multiple spaces and perform some more advanced actions.